elves/elvish.io/src/download/prelude.md

 If you have other OS/CPU combinations, you may build Elvish from [source](https://github.com/elves/elvish).

-Please note that **Elvish does not have a 1.0 release yet**.
+Please beware that **Elvish does not have a 1.0 release yet**.
 Before that, the shell can be buggy, and might change dramatically from release to release.
-However, the primary developer does use the HEAD version of Elvish on his personal and work computers, so most functions should work fine (and are fixed quickly when they don't).
+However, the primary developer does use the HEAD version of Elvish on all his personal and work computers, so most functions should work properly (and are fixed quickly when they don't).

 <style>
   table {